twimirv/videoconvert/README.md

 # Plus-desk Video Convert 2020

-This script uses FFMPEG to convert all mp4-files in a directory for web use.
+This script uses FFMPEG to convert all mp4, mov, avi and mxf-files in a directory for web use.
 Custom settings available.

 Poster-images are automatically generated for each converted video file.